gh0stwizard/perl-pastebin-daemon/README.md

 # perl-pastebin-daemon

 Standalone HTTP pastebin service writen in Perl

+# Why?

+Just for fun.
+The possible usecases:

+* Personal usage
+* Internal usage inside a company

 # Dependencies

 This software requires next modules and libraries installed via CPAN or other Perl package management system: